Lamyne/Poqemon-QoE-Dataset/README.md

 The dataset was built from a crowdsourcing campagn test where 1560 samples covering 29 Quality of Experience Impact Factors (QoE IFs).
 The used videos are of different types/complexities.

 The geographical location of the testbed was the LiSSi laboratory (http://lab.lissi.fr/) around Paris city in France.
-62 testers prticipated in the test campaign.
-All of them were researchers and students from different disciplines aged 20 to 37 years with few or no experience with video assessment experimentation.
+181 testers prticipated in the test campaign.
+All of them were researchers (their family) and students  from different disciplines aged 19 to 38 years with few or no experience with video assessment experimentation.

 3- Attribute Information: